 This scene also works as a wonderful introduction to the special effects work of the legendary Tom Savini.
 We’re provided an impactful head explosion, punchy gun-shot wounds, and the feasting of a zombie on his once-girlfriend.
 Things will only get gorier from here, and ever more impressive.

 Towards the end of the scene, we’re introduced to our final protagonist, Peter (Ken Foree), a fellow SWAT officer.
 As Peter and Roger decide to team up, it is revealed that Roger and Stephen are friends, and both Roger and Peter are free to join Stephen wherever they end up going in their helicopter.
-Our group departs with no clue as to where they’re going.
-They just know they need to get out of the city before it completely destroys itself.
+Our group departs with no clue as to where they’re going; they just know they need to get out of the city before it completely destroys itself.

-After a quick pit stop in order to refuel (a scene that isn’t entirely all that necessary, though we do get some lighthearted, funnier moments, along with a zombie getting the top of its head severed by helicopter blades, which is still awesome to this day), our group finally makes it to their impromptu destination: a shopping mall.
+After a quick pit stop in order to refuel (a scene that isn’t entirely all that necessary, though we do get some lighthearted, funnier moments, along with a zombie getting the top of its head severed by helicopter blades, which is still an awesome effect to this day), our group finally makes it to their impromptu destination: a shopping mall.

 The mall is inhabited by nothing but hundreds of ghouls, and Romero’s societal implications here are incredibly apparent.
 Fran asks, “Why do they come here,” to which Stephen replies, “Some kind of instinct.
 Memory of what they used to do.
 This was an important place in their lives.”
 Dawn of the Dead is not only a genre-defining film that greatly inspired every zombie property that would come after (along with its predecessor Night of the Living Dead, of course), but Romero also skillfully employs a darkly metaphorical and satirical look at mindless consumerism and greed in America.